-A. Package and decoupling capacitor model
+A. Package and Decoupling Capacitor Model

-Packages for semiconductor chips often consist of multiple signal layers, power planes and ground planes with dielectric in between.
-Metal signal traces connecting the chip I/O cells to the PCB traces are routed between planes, and package planes are stapled together with vias, and connected to PCB by balls.
-We assume the locations of chip I/O ports are known and the possible locations for the decoupling capacitors are predefined.
-We extract the macromodel of the package with the specified ports for I/O's and decoupling capacitors before the optimization process.
-Specifically, the macromodel we use in this work is the impedance matrix $Z(f_k)$ at a number of sample frequencies f_k .
-With the macromodel, the efficiency of following optimization process no longer depends on the size of the original circuits, but only depends on the number of ports defined.
+Packages for semiconductor chips often consist of multiple signal layers, power planes, and ground planes with dielectric in between.
+Metal signal traces connecting the chip I/O cells to the printed circuit board (PCB) traces are routed between planes, and package planes are stapled together with vias and connected to PCB by balls.
+We assume that the locations of chip I/O ports are known, and the possible locations for the decoupling capacitors are predefined.
+We extract the turno $T_d$ $T_r$ $T_f$ $T_f$ macromodel of the package with the specified ports for I/Os and decoupling capacitors before the optimization process.
+Specifically, the macromodel we use in this paper is the impedance matrix $Z(f_k)$ at a number of sample frequencies $f_k$ .
+With the macromodel, the efficiency of following optimization process no longer depends on the size of the original circuits but only depends on the number of ports defined.
 This allows a very complex package to be optimized in a very short time.
-In this paper, we first extract a detailed RLCK circuit of the package, and then use a model order reduction technique to obtain the impedance matrix.
-The frequency dependent impedance Z can also be obtained by other methods, such as full-wave field solvers.
+In this paper, we first extract a detailed RLCK circuit of the package and then use a model-order reduction technique to obtain the impedance matrix.
+The frequency-dependent impedance Z can also be obtained by other methods, such as full-wave field solvers.
 The decoupling capacitors for the package are discrete elements.
-Each type of decoupling capacitors is modeled by ESC, ESL and ESR.
-The frequency dependent impedance at the sample frequencies is $Z_d(\omega) = ESR + 1/(\omega ESC) + j\omega ESL$
+Each type of decoupling capacitors is modeled by ESC, ESL, and ESR.
+The frequency-dependent impedance at the sample frequencies is $Z_d(\omega) = \text{ESR} + 1/(\omega \text{ESC}) + j\omega \text{ESL}$ .